The Facts on Blue Light Fatigue

 Lutein and Zeaxanthin for Eye Health

 Lutein and zeaxanthin carry with them a yellow-orange pigmentation which absorbs blue light.
-The higher the density of macular pigment, the more protection you have against damaging light.4 Lutein and zeaxanthin also have potent antioxidant benefits and play a role in protecting your retina from the cumulative damage and oxidative stress that leads to age-related eye concerns.11
+The higher the density of macular pigment, the more protection you have.4 Lutein and zeaxanthin also have potent antioxidant benefits and play a role in protecting your retina from the cumulative exposure and oxidative stress that leads to age-related eye concerns.11

 What the Experts Say About Blue Light and Lutein

-Amy Sunderman, Director of Science & Innovation at Swanson Health Products, was live on Facebook with Dr. Vijaya Juturu of OmniActive Health to discuss the preventative role of lutein in ocular health and defense against our daily exposure to blue light.
+Amy Sunderman was live on Facebook with Dr. Vijaya Juturu of OmniActive Health to discuss the preventative role of lutein in ocular health and defense against our daily exposure to blue light.
 Watch the replay below: